glebobos/LambdaTerminal/README.md

    # To deploy to AWS
    ./lambda-terminal.sh deploy

+   # To destroy the deployed resources
+   ./lambda-terminal.sh destroy

-   # To do both in one command
+   # To do both build and deploy in one command
    ./lambda-terminal.sh all

    # For more options